 ➤ Scores reflect developmental milestones achieved.

-➤ Higher scores indicate stronger skill proficiency.
+➤ Higher age-normed scores generally indicate stronger skill proficiency.

 ➤ Interpretation guides targeted intervention planning.